SaloniSharma2005/100-days-of-dsa-journey/README.md

 Problem 2 - Move All Zeroes To End
 Approach - Two Pointer Technique

+Day - 3
+Problem 1 -Rotate Array by One
+Approach - Array Manipulation
+Problem 2 - Check if array is sorted
+Approach - Traversal

 Goals

 - Build a strong foundation in Data Structures & Algorithms